rgchris/Scripts/r3-oldes/readme.md

 # Style Guide

-Scripts in this folder adhere as close as possible to the 'Plan +4' model.
-Values are separated by one space or new lines, except containers where spaces can be omitted after an opening character and before a closing character (e.g. `one [(two)] three`), and between two blocks where the closing character and opening character of the two blocks appear on the same line by themselves.
+Scripts in this folder adhere as close as possible to the 'Plan +4' model: Values are separated by one space or new lines, except containers where spaces can be omitted after an opening character and before a closing character (e.g. `one [(two)] three`), and between two blocks where the closing character and opening character of the two blocks appear on the same line by themselves.
+Full words are used, not abbreviations.
 'Rebol' uses initial capitals, as do the set-words in headers.
-Much effort has been made to limit the number of evaluative operations per line, preferably to one.
+Much effort has been made to limit the number of evaluative operations per line, preferably to one (also for PARSE directives).

 The module `r3:rgchris:clean-script` can aid in adopting this style (in most cases, it is a non-destructive code formatter), however please refer to ['More than Just Code—A Deep Lake'](https://www.rebol.com/article/0103.html) for limitations on any automatic code formatting.